Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Provide information as shown in the dialog.](media/sc_02.png 'Add an Azure Resource Manager service connection dialog') -->

 ## Exercise 2: Setup and Run the Build Pipeline

+In this exercise, the build pipeline will be setup.
+A pipeline is attached to a repository that must contain a file with all the steps required to execute in the pipeline.
+In this tutorial, a YAML file is available that contains these steps.
+After setting up the pipeline, the pipeline can be executed.
+DevOps creates an agent that will perform the pipeline steps described in the azure-pipelnes.yml.
+The first step in the pipeline, is to install python.
+Then several packages are installed, needed to execute the python files.
+Once CLI and AML have been set-up, the agent kicks off the master pipeline.
+In the master pipeline, first the model is trained and then evaluated.
+In the evaluated step, the accuracy of the model is compared with the current deployed model.
+If the accuracy is better or there is no model yet deployed, the model that is trained in the training step will be deployed.
+If the accuracy is worse than the current deployed model, the model will not be deployed.
+Whether or not a model will be deployed, is saved in a eval_info.json file.
+This file, together with the model itself, are outputs of the build pipeline and used in the deployment pipeline.

 Duration: 25 minutes